thonixx/check-ssl-certificate/README.md

 ### Usage and command options
 ```
-Usage: check-ssl-certificate	-H/--hostname hostname [-p/--port portnumber] [-h/--help]

-Overview:
+Usage:
+        check-ssl-certificate -H <hostname> [options]

+Description:
         Print which SSL certificate is used for the secure connection to the given host.

-	The options:
-	****
+Options:
         -H/--hostname server    IP address or hostname to connect to
         -p/--port port number   Port number to connect to (default: 443)
+        --robot                 Output timestamp instead of human readable date
+        --print-details         Print X509 certificate details

         I need help:
         ****
         -h/--help               this help
 ```

 ### License